Institute of Preventive Medicine Environmental and Occupational Health - PROLEPSIS

 POLIBIENESTAR, Research Institute on Social Welfare Policy

-The Research Institute on Social Welfare Policy (POLIBIENESTAR) is one of the research institutes at Universitat de València.
+The Research Institute on Social Welfare Policy (POLIBIENESTAR) is one of the research institutes at University of Valencia.
 Well-known internationally, its main research areas are innovation in social technology, technical advising and training in the social policy field.

 Polibienestar is made up of an interdisciplinary team led by Jorge Garcés Ferrer, and more than 100 researchers shape the team.
-They come from Universitat de València and other 7 spanish universities and three international universities.
+They come from University of Valencia and other 7 Spanish universities and three international universities.
 It has been doing both basic and applied research on the economic, social, political and technical sustainability aspects of welfare systems.
-It has been advising both the Administration and private companies on the planning, design and implementation of social welfare and sustainable resources and policies.
+Furthermore, Polibienestar has been advising both the Administration and private companies on the planning, design and implementation of social welfare and sustainable resources and policies.

-Areas of research: Health, Social policy, Governance and public administrations, Corporate economics, Smart Cities, Tourism.
+Areas of research: Health and Social policies, Vulnerable groups, Governance and public administrations, Corporate economics, Smart Cities, Tourism.

 Oxfam is one of the most important international confederations in the world specializing in humanitarian aid and development projects, consisting of 17 organizations from different countries who work with 3,000 local partners in over 90 countries to find lasting solutions to poverty and injustice.
 Oxfam Italy, which acceded in 2010 to the international confederation of Oxfam, was created by Ucodep, an Italian non-governmental organization, which for over 30 years is fighting to improve the living conditions of thousands of poor people in the world and give them the power and the 'energy to build their own future, to control and direct.